-Ex-police interceptors/highway patrol vehicles have an almost cult-like following that makes them popular at auction, one reason for their popularity is that the vehicles often have increased performance specifications, such as better suspension, higher engine output, more robust drivetrain etc. There are also a lot of other vehicles types, like divisional vans, trucks, buses and plain standard vehicles that go up for sale.
-Most of this equipment/vehicles will end up at ex-government auctioneers such as Pickles and Manheim and flow through ex-gov and lease sales.
+Ex-police interceptors/highway patrol vehicles have an almost cult-like following that makes them popular at auction, one reason for their popularity is that the vehicles often have increased performance specifications, such as better suspension, higher engine output, more robust drivetrain etc. There are also a lot of other vehicle types, like divisional vans, trucks, buses, and plain standard vehicles that go up for sale.

 Where to find Police Auctions

-WA Police Auctions see: Ross’s Auctioneers & Valuers http://www.auctionfinder.com.au/dir/wa/
+- Police Auctions in Perth – WA Police Auctions see: Ross’s Auctioneers & Valuers and other auction centers in WA

-NSW Police and Sheriff Auctions see: Pickles, Manheims, Slattery Auctions and Omaras – http://www.auctionfinder.com.au/dir/nsw/
+- Police Auctions in Sydney – NSW Police and Sheriff Auctions see: Pickles, Slattery Auctions, and Omaras and other auction centers in NSW

-VIC see Breen Auction Group, vehicles are sold via Manheim, jewelry via Leonard Joel, online auctions via Grays Online, Autorola, and the Victorian Sheriff Dept. on eBay. http://www.auctionfinder.com.au/dir/vic/
+- Police Auctions in Melbourne – VIC see Breen Auction Group, vehicles are sold via Manheim, jewelry via Leonard Joel, online auctions via Grays Online, Autorola, and the Victorian Sheriff Dept. on eBay and other auction centers in VIC

-QLD Police Auctions see the Public Trustee, Slattery Auctions in Brisbane, Impound.com.au for Police impounds which are sold via City Motor Auction Group, and Lloyd Auctions on the Gold Coast. http://www.auctionfinder.com.au/dir/qld/
+- Police Auctions in Brisbane – QLD Police Auctions see Slattery Auctions in Brisbane, Impound.com.au for Police impounds which are sold via City Motor Auction Group, and Lloyd Auctions on the Gold Coast and other auction centers in QLD

 - Police Auctions in Hobart – See Pickles Auctions and Gowans and other auction centers in Tasmania